oracle/node-oracledb/doc/api.md

 in the `poolAttrs` parameter.

 It is possible to add pools to the pool cache when calling `createPool()`.
+This allows pools to later be accessed by name, removing the need to pass the pool object through code.
 See [Connection Pool Cache](#connpoolcache) for more details.

 A pool should be terminated with the [`pool.close()`](#poolclose)